nats-io/spring-nats/README.md

 By default, properties are configured using the `spring.nats` prefix:

 * `spring.nats.server` specifies the NATS server url or a list of urls in a comma separated list
+* `spring.nats.connectionname` the connection name
+* `spring.nats.maxreconnect` the maximum reconnects attempts on a single disconnect before the connection closes
+* `spring.nats.reconnectwait` the time, as a duration like `4s`, to wait between trying to reconnect to the same server
+* `spring.nats.connectiontimeout` the time, as a duration like `4s`, to wait before cancelling the connection
+* `spring.nats.pinginterval` the time, as a duration like `4s`, between pings to the server
+* `spring.nats.reconnectbuffersize` the size in bytes for the reconnect buffer
+* `spring.nats.inboxprefix` a custom inbox prefix
+* `spring.nats.noecho` turn off echo from the server
+* `spring.nats.utf8support` enable UTF-8 subject names (warning this is an experimental feature, not all language clients will support it)
+* `spring.nats.username`, `spring.nats.password` the user name and password to authenticate with
+* `spring.nats.token` an authentication token, takes precedence over the username/password
+* `spring.nats.credentials` a path to a credentials file, takes precedence over the token and user/pass

 ## Samples <a name="samples"></a>